- Online College Students 2019, Learning House, Accessed June 2019

 If the thought of applying to that many schools feels overwhelming, keep reading.
-We've broken down the process of how to pick a college and how to apply for college if you're a first-time student.
-Here's what you need to know to find an online school that might best meet your needs.
+We've broken down the process of how to pick a college, as well as getting started at an online college where you're a first-time student.
+Here's what you need to know to find an online school that can best meet your needs.

 How to Pick a College